locoframework/loco-rails/README.md

 Let's analyze uploading images from Rails app.
 You probably need following actions:

 1. action to display form (e.g. `new`)
-2. action for form processing which passes all jobs related to an image (cropping, creating different sizes, uploading to S3) to a *background task* (e.g. `create`)
+2. action for form processing which passes all jobs related to the image (cropping, creating different sizes, uploading to S3) to a *background task* (e.g. `create`)
 3. action to which user is redirected after submitting form (e.g. `processing`)
 4. action which returns results of background task (e.g. `results`).
 It is requested via AJAX call.

 When you use Loco, you don't need 4th action, bacause you can just `emit` signal from background job directly to your JavaScript objects.
-So you don't need also route and JavaScript code that is responsible for polling.
+So you don't need also route and JavaScript code that is responsible for polling for results.
 Just imagine how many features like that, your Rails apps have got.
 And how many lines of code you can get rid of.

 ### 6. Offline ready